- Nov 11, 2013

 Estimation of fatigue life consumption assumes you know the history of the component.
 If you don't know, well ......

 Of course there can be other causes of malfunction, oil starvation for instance.
 Monitoring is as important for old engines as it is for new ones, probably even more so.

+As per the post on Facebook, it looks much the same as the hole on mine.
 Mine has been successfully welded although I've no pics as its still with my mate for further finishing.